Webinar: Research on how to optimize collections outreach for better results

 • Run a business easier because you may sell and transfer assets or use them to lower your taxes.

-• Generate more revenue because assets may be invested in a business that may help it to become more profitable throughout the years.
-This makes a company more attractive to buyers.
+• Generate more revenue because assets may be invested and help it to become more profitable throughout the years.

 Why accounts receivable is not a liability or equity?